CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 * ``get_translation()`` generates and retrieves translation strings for the plugin.
 * ``SpyderWidgetMixin`` adds the necessary attributes and methods to widgets to integrate it with Spyder (e.g. icon, style, translation, actions, and extra options).

-Taking a look at the Spyder ``api`` module, thee are two types of predefined widgets to go in the Spyder status bar:
+Taking a look at the ``spyder.api.widgets.status`` module, there are two types of predefined widgets to go in the Spyder status bar:

 * ``StatusBarWidget``.
   A class derived from ``QWidget`` and ``SpyderWidgetMixin``, which contains an icon, a label, and a spinner (to show the plugin loading).